 Theory of knowledge (TOK) is a course designed to encourage each student to reflect on the nature of knowledge by critically examining different ways of knowing (perception, emotion, language and reason) and different kinds of knowledge (scientific, artistic, mathematical and historical).

 Creativity, Activity, Service requires that students actively learn from the experience of doing real tasks beyond the classroom.
 Students can combine all three components or do activities related to each one of them separately.

 Around 90% of eligible students at ISPP choose to take the IB Diploma each year.

 The ISPP Diploma is a qualification taken by all ISPP students; it is based on the US High School Diploma.
 This is a qualification that students obtain while studying the IB Middle Years Programme (IB MYP) in Grades 9 and 10 and the IB DP in Grades 11 and 12.
 The ISPP Diploma is awarded on a semester credit system from Grade 9 to Grade 12.
 It is accredited by the Western Association of Schools and Colleges, a North American based accrediting agency.
 For more information visit: https://www.acswasc.org/

 The IB Diploma has a proven track record of gaining ISPP graduates access to universities worldwide.
 ISPP graduates who want to go to university are successfully placed with guidance from the College Counsellor and the Diploma Coordinator.
-A full list of university and college acceptances for the Class of 2019 and 2020 can be found in our academic profile.
+A full list of university and college acceptances for our most recent graduation classes can be found in our academic profile.

 The following subjects are offered for study in the IB Diploma Programme at ISPP.
 All subjects are provided at both Standard Level (SL) and Higher Level (HL) unless otherwise noted.
 Please note the following guidelines when selecting subjects: